Incremental Stability and Performance Analysis of Discrete-Time Nonlinear Systems using the LPV Framework: Example

 For comparison, an LPV version of the controller is also heuristically designed, where $B_\mr{c}$ is taken the same as for the LTI controller \eqref{eq:dtcontroller}, but $C_\mr{c}$ and $D_\mr{c}$ are made parameter-varying by taking $C_\mr{c}(\rho) = -0.5-\tfrac{1}{20}\sin(\rho_1)$ and $D_\mr{c}(\rho) = $ (hence, they only vary in $\rho_1=x_1$).
 For the closed-loop interconnection of the LPV controller and the primal form of the plant an upper-bound for the \dltwo-gain is computed using a standard grid-based LPV method, resulting in $\gamma_{\ell_2} = 0.179$, which is better than the closed-loop interconnection with the LTI controller.
 However, unlike the closed-loop with the LTI controller, the closed-loop with LPV controller does \emph{not} have a bounded \dlitwo-gain.

-In Fig. \ref{fig:stateresp}, simulation results of trajectory of the angle of the disk for both the interconnection of the discrete time plant with the LTI controller and with the LPV controller for different input disturbances $w$ are shown\footnote{Note that during simulation all the scheduling-variables stayed within the compact-set.}.
+In Fig. \ref{fig:stateresp}, simulation results of trajectory of the angle of the disk for both the interconnection of the discrete-time plant with the LTI controller and with the LPV controller for different input disturbances $w$ are shown\footnote{Note that during simulation all the scheduling-variables stayed within the compact-set.}.
 In the case that $w(k)=0$, the closed-loop with the LPV controller has a faster response and less overshoot compared to the closed-loop with LTI controller.
 This is also to be expected, as the closed-loop $\dltwo$-gain with LPV controller ($\gamma_{\ell_2}=0.179$) is lower than that of the closed-loop system with LTI controller ($\gamma_{\ell_2}=0.219$).
 However, in the case that $w(k)=-\min(k,70)$, it can be seen that while the LTI controller is still able to reject the disturbance when it becomes constant (at $k=70$), the closed-loop with the LPV controller ends up in a limit cycle and is not able to reject the disturbance as it is not incrementally dissipative.
-This behavior is similar to what is seen continuous time (\cite{Koelewijn2020a}).
-This highlights the importance of analyzing stability and performance of nonlinear systems using incremental dissipativity instead of only using standard dissipativity based notions.
+This behavior is similar to what is seen in the continuous-time case (\cite{Koelewijn2020a}).
+This highlights the importance of analyzing stability and performance of nonlinear systems using incremental dissipativity instead using only standard dissipativity based notions to fully exploit the potential of controller synthesis methods, such as LPV synthesis, for forced equilibrium stabilization and tracking control of nonlinear systems.